Everyone likes a good photo challenge. But photography assignments can also be very discouraging if they’re approached the wrong way.

-For example, if you use a zoom lens only, you’ll have to be extra creative when you shoot indoors.
+For example, if you only use a zoom lens, you’ll have to be extra creative when you shoot indoors.

-If you use a wide-angle lens only, you’ll have to improve your cropping and distortion-fixing skills.
+If you only use a wide-angle lens, you’ll have to improve your cropping and distortion-fixing skills.

-This daily photo challenge will not only give you an excuse to be creative every day, but also teach you how to find beauty in details.
+This daily photo challenge not only gives you an excuse to be creative every day.
+But it also teaches you how to find beauty in the details.

-The 365-day challenge is simple: take a photo every day for a year.
+A 365-day challenge is simple.
+Take a photo every day for a year.
 Some photographers challenge themselves even further.
 They come up with specific themes every week or month.

 A photo limit is just as helpful as an equipment limit.
-Limit yourself to 10, 20, 30, etc., photos a day, a week, or a month.
+Limit yourself to something like 10, 20, or 30 photos a day, a week, or a month.

-By limiting the amount of photos you take, you’ll force yourself to be more aware of your ideas and creative needs.
-Pay attention to what you gravitate towards.
+Limiting the number of photos you take forces you to be more aware of your ideas and creative needs.
+And then, you can pay attention to what you gravitate towards.

-A photo limit will also teach you to be more patient and innovative.
-Instead of taking hundreds of photos of one location, you’ll have to take risks and experiment with different perspectives.
+A photo limit also teaches you to be more patient and innovative.
+Instead of taking hundreds of photos of a location, you’ll have to take risks and experiment with different perspectives.

 Modern smartphones are ideal for budding photographers who want to learn more about the technical side of photography.